The Top Writers Radio Show comprised six programmes a year, going out fortnightly on Fresh FM. It began in 2016.

 Short Story Awards

-The Top of the South Branch of NZSA is delighted to announce the inaugural Te Tauihu Short Story awards for 2022.
+The Top of the South Branch of NZSA inaugurated the Te Tauihu Short Story awards in 2022.

 This innovative award, open to all writers living in New Zealand, offers equal prizes for the country’s two official written languages, English and Māori.